rymdkraftverk/level1/docs/api/grid.md

 l1.grid(options)
 ```

 Returns a function to get coordinates.
-Useful for placing objects on a grid.
+Used for placing objects on a grid.

 ## Arguments